revaturelabs/interviewquestions/Java/OOP/Polymorphism.md

 ## Real-Time Applications

 1. Physics Department in Caltech got a new 3D printer, Sheldon used the printer for printing prototypes for his hadron collider.
-Howard used the print to print his mini action figure. this is an example for?
+Howard used the printer to print his mini action figure. this is an example for?

    ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)